 There are a number of older buildings which may not currently be subject to these requirements, however, many of these buildings will be subject to a development consent, construction certificate or fire safety order at a future date which may incorporate these requirements.

-Every year the owner/managers of a building must submit to Council an Annual Fire Safety Statement which certifies that each of the measures listed in the most recent Fire Safety Schedule are still installed in the building or on the land, and they remain capable of operating to the standard of performance as listed in the Schedule.
+Every year the owner/managers of a building must submit to Council an A Template form (Version 4.0) - Fire Safety Statement which certifies that each of the measures listed in the most recent Fire Safety Schedule are still installed in the building or on the land, and they remain capable of operating to the standard of performance as listed in the Schedule.

 Upon approval of a development for Class 2-9 buildings (as defined under the Building Code of Australia) a Fire Safety Schedule is issued (generally with the Construction Certificate).
 This Fire Safety Schedule lists all the Essential Fire Safety Measures that are currently existing or are to be installed in the building and the performance standard to which each of those measures must be capable of operating.
 A Fire Safety Schedule can be issued with a Development Consent, Construction Certificate or Complying Development Certificate.
 A Fire Safety Schedule may also be issued if Council conducts a fire safety audit of the premises and issues a Notice/Order.